jvaldezdipre/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React Js is a Library/Framework and solves the development of large applications that have temporal data changes.

-1. Describe component state.
+2. Describe component state.

+- State is an object of a set of observable properties that control the behavior of the component.

-1. Describe props.
+3. Describe props.

+- Props is a special keyword in React.
+Is used for passing data from one component to another.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+- Side effects is you try to modify anything out side the body. useEffect